-The training data used to estimate spatially complete PBLH over the CONUS were obtained from AMDAR observations.

-- 95 The relevant meteorological data from ERA5 as well as geographical data were used as explanatory variables, i.e., predictors or features, in a data-driven predictive model to predict PBLH at AMDAR observation locations.
-The model prediction at locations other than AMDAR observation locations was evaluated using three independent observational data sets, including (1) the Surface Attached Aerosol Layer product from CALIPSO, (2) NASA HSRL observations during the DISCOVER-AQ campaigns and the Studies of Emissions, Atmospheric Composition, Clouds and Climate Coupling by Regional Surveys - 100 (SEAC4RS) campaign, and (3) manually labeled PBLH from spiraling profiles during DISCOVER-AQ.
-In this study, we only focus on data at 1300-1400 LST.
+The training data used to estimate the spatially complete PBLH over the CONUS were obtained from AMDAR observations.
+The relevant meteorological data from ERA5 as well as geographical data were used as explanatory variables, i.e., predictors or features, in a data-driven predictive model to predict PBLH at AMDAR observation locations.
+The model prediction at locations other than AMDAR observation locations was evaluated using three independent observational datasets: (1) the Surface Attached Aerosol Layer product from CALIPSO, (2) NASA HSRL observations during the DISCOVER-AQ campaigns and the Studies of Emissions, Atmospheric Composition, Clouds and Climate Coupling by Regional Surveys (SEAC4RS) campaign, and (3) the manually labeled PBLH from spiraling profiles during DISCOVER-AQ.
+In this study, we only focus on data from 13:00 to 14:00 LST (local solar time).
 In addition to the validation with ground measurements, we also compared our estimations with PBLH data from ERA5, MERRA-2, and NARR.
-Detailed descriptions of these data sets are provided as follows.
+Detailed descriptions of these datasets are provided in the following.